pubnub/pubnub-mcp-server/resources/sdk_docs/dart_message-actions.md

 # Message Actions API for Dart SDK

-Use Message Actions to add/remove metadata on published messages (receipts, reactions).
-Subscribe to channels to receive action events.
-Fetch past actions from Message Persistence, on demand or with messages.
+Use Message Actions to add/remove metadata (receipts, reactions) on published messages.
+Subscribe to channels to receive action events, and fetch historical actions from Message Persistence.

-- Reactions: Using Message Actions for emoji/social reactions.
+- Reactions: Using Message Actions specifically for emoji/social reactions.
-- Message Actions vs. Message Reactions: Same API; “Message Reactions” refers to the emoji use case.
+- Message Actions vs. Reactions: Same underlying API; “Message Reactions” is a use-case term for emoji reactions.

-Requires Message Persistence for all operations.
-Enable in the Admin Portal: https://admin.pubnub.com/ (support: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).

 ## Add message action

+Requires Message Persistence: Enable in the Admin Portal (https://admin.pubnub.com/) per https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-.

 Adds a message action to a parent message identified by subscribeKey, channel, and timetoken.
-Only one action per (type, value) per message.
-Server does not validate if the parent message exists; it only checks duplicates.
+- Server does not validate if the parent message exists.
+- Only one action with a given type and value can exist per parent message.

 ### Method(s)

 Use this Dart method:
 ```
 `1pubnub.addMessageAction(
 2  {String type,